Gwen Le Gouil: Kidnapping

 After only 24 hours upon arrival to the town of Marrero in Somalia, Le Gouil was kidnapped by five men armed with AK-47s on December 16, 2007.
 The abductors were said to have told Le Gouil’s translator and driver to leave the scene immediately.
 Le Gouil was then moved from the Bosaso region to a mountainous area east of the country, where he had no access to clean water or medicine.
 In order to release Le Gouil, the kidnappers supposedly wanted $70,000 from the government.
 Various elders of the region and many government officials were negotiating this trade-off in order to set Le Gouil free.
 Eight days later, on December 24, Le Gouil was finally released to two elders, who were from the same clan as the kidnappers.
 Supposedly no money was taken in exchange for Le Gouil’s freedom.
 When set free, he was reported to be in good health with no major injuries.
 Soon after his release, the elders took Le Gouil to the Puntland ministers who would return Le Gouil to French diplomats in a hotel in Bosaso.

 When released from captivity, Le Gouil was criticized by Puntland’s president for not informing the government of his plan to work in the area of Bosaso on a documentary film.
-During an interview two years after his kidnapping, Le Gouil stated how he thinks about the people he met in Somalia on regular basis, but he is unable to return into the country due to losing all credibility.
+During an interview two years after his kidnapping, Le Gouil stated how he thinks about the people he met in Somalia on regular basis, but he is unable to return into the country because, should something happen to him, he would lose all credibility.
 He hopes to one day revisit the country and do more journalistic work.